 Standard psoas massage tends to be a harsh, painful, and even shocking experience.
 Therapists may dig down deep into the area without allowing the tissue layers to warm and melt so the body can open up beforehand.

-Though not necessarily comfortable, I practice the approach called “Muscle Swimming”, developed by Peggy Lamb, which is a more thorough and gentle method of systematically locating and releasing the psoas, abdominal, and secondary hip flexor muscles which all impact the health and alignment of the psoas itself.
+Though not necessarily comfortable, I practice the approach called “Muscle Swimming”, developed by Peggy Lamb, which is a more thorough and gentle method of systematically locating and releasing the psoas, abdominal, and secondary hip flexor muscles; these all impact the health and alignment of the psoas itself.
+This can help alleviate stubborn low back and hip pain.

 It’s important to develop a strong core through proper breath work and exercise but rigorous exercise can be dangerous before the psoas is back in basic alignment.
 Think SAFE and EFFECTIVE exercise.
 As with all movement, listen to your body and avoid anything that doesn’t feel right (sharp pain, cramping, etc.) Meet your body where it’s at in the moment.